 The laboratories are supplemented with hand-held devices for determining brightness, global radiation, the light and color spectrum, plus the shading and current-voltage curve of photovoltaic modules.

-The CC EASE can measure the spatial diffusion of light under constant laboratory conditions by using the goniophotometer, of which only three are used at university-level institutions worldwide.
+The RG EASE, part of the Competence Center Building Envelopes can measure the spatial diffusion of light under constant laboratory conditions by using the goniophotometer, of which only three are used at university-level institutions worldwide.
 The sample is lit by a bundled reference source so as to reflect and transmit light in various directions.